skylerknecht/connect/README.md

   A requested staged file.
   - status: current status of the connection with two possible values (sucessfully and pending).
     - pending (staged file requested waiting for first check in)
+    - stale (connection has not checked in within 10 seconds)
-    - successfull (a successfully executed implant)
+    - successfull (a successfully executed stager)
-  - stager_format: file format of the staged file delivered (e.g., jscript).
+    - disconnected (connection has not checked in within a minute)

 Stager:
   Payloads hosted via an operator defined Flask webserver waiting to be requested and executed.